stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 those forbidden heights and coiled about each man separately, till all the cohort was struggling and screaming in the dark, as if acting out the fate of Laoco&ouml;n and his sons.
 Only old Scribonius Libo seemed resigned.
-He uttered words amidst the screaming, and they echo still in my ears.   &ldquo;Malitia vetus&mdash;malitia vetus est&nbsp;.&nbsp;.&nbsp;. venit&nbsp;.&nbsp;.&nbsp;. tandem venit&nbsp;.&nbsp;.&nbsp;.&rdquo;
+He uttered words amidst the screaming, and they echo still in my ears.
+"Malitia vetus--malitia vetus est . . . venit . . . tandem venit . . . "

   And then I waked.
 It was the most vivid dream in years, drawing upon wells of the subconscious long untouched and forgotten.
-Of the fate of that cohort no record exists, but the town at least was saved&mdash;for encyclop&aelig;dias tell of the survival of Pompelo to this day, under the modern Spanish name of Pompelona.&nbsp;.&nbsp;.&nbsp;.
+Of the fate of that cohort no record exists, but the town at least was saved--for encyclop&aelig;dias tell of the survival of Pompelo to this day, under the modern Spanish name of Pompelona. . . .

           Yrs for Gothick
 Supremacy&ndash;    C &middot; IVLIVS &middot; VERVS &middot;